facebookresearch/StarSpace/README.md

 This file format is the same as in <a href="https://github.com/facebookresearch/fastText">fastText</a>.
 It assumes by default that labels are words that are prefixed by the string \_\_label\_\_, and the prefix string can be set by "-label" argument.

-We also extend this file format to support real-valued weights by setting argument "-useWeight" to true (default is false).
+We also extend this file format to support real-valued weights (in both input and label space) by setting argument "-useWeight" to true (default is false).
 If "-useWeight" is true, we support weights by the following format

     word_1:wt_1 word_2:wt_2 ... word_k:wt_k __label__1:lwt_1 ...    __label__r:lwt_r

+e.g.,

+    dog:0.1 cat:0.5 ...

 The default weight is 1 for any word / label that does not contain weights.